Thanasis-Altoglou/Power_BI_Projects/README.md

 ## Project 2:
-This time you will be working with Maven Market, a multi-national grocery chain with locations in Canada, Mexico and the United States.
+This time we will be working with Maven Market, a multi-national grocery chain with locations in Canada, Mexico and the United States.
 Just like the previousn project, we are going to work through the entire business intelligence workflow: 1) connecting and shaping the source data, 2) building a relational model, 3) adding calculated columns and measures and 4) designing an interactive report.